-UPMC is required to adhere to rules established by the Health Insurance Portability and Accountability Act (HIPAA) of 1996 (the Privacy Rule).
-HIPAA, a federal law, governs:
+UPMC is required to adhere to rules established by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) which is a federal law governing:

-HIPAA applies to health care providers, health plans, health care clearinghouses and such third parties that perform services involving PHI or exchange electronic data on behalf of UPMC (referred to as Business Associates).
+HIPAA applies to health care providers, health plans, health care clearinghouses and such third parties that perform services involving PHI or that exchange electronic data on behalf of UPMC (referred to as Business Associates).
 HIPAA has been modified on a number of occasions, as more fully described below.

-As a result, UPMC has developed the following documentation:
+As a result, UPMC developed the following documentation:

-UPMC must also address requirements related to the Federal Trade Commission’s (FTC) “Red Flags” Rules.
+UPMC also must address requirements related to the Federal Trade Commission’s (FTC) “Red Flag” Rules.
 The Rules were issued under the Fair and Accurate Credit Transactions Act (FACTA).
 The purpose of the Rules is to aid in the prevention, mitigation and response to incidents of identity theft.

 As a result, to the extent that you have access to any UPMC information that may be used to commit identity theft (such as names, Social Security numbers, account numbers, and birth dates), you agree to the following: